tedski999/dots/README.md

 ahome
 ```

-#### Configuration notes

-Running `a git setup` and co won't work with `.config/git/config` being readonly (lots of atools are very particular about it) so need to manually install this.
-Plus atools override git anyway so whatever.
-There's a hack in `homes/tedj_wbus.nix` to get this working.

-I haven't been able to get git commit signing within a4c to work yet.
-There is some problem related to GPG agent forwarding from `homebus:${XDG_RUNTIME_DIR}/gnupg/S.gpg-agent.extra` to `a4c:${HOME}/.gnupg/S.gpg-agent` but it's probably related to the NFS home or some more arcane restriction with a4c/Docker.

 ### Home Desktop - Windows 10 IoT Enterprise LTSC

 Assuming fresh install using custom unattend.xml and activated using appropriate key.